ahmetsapan95/kocfinans/README.md

-A user is added to the system with credit score of 450 with National ID 1.
+- A user is added to the system with credit score of 450 with National ID 1.

-An application form is filled with same National ID.
+- An application form is filled with same National ID.

-Expected system response:
+-Expected system response:

-Application Result: REJECTED
+- Application Result: REJECTED

-Credit Limit: 0
+- Credit Limit: 0

 Test Case 2:

-A user is added to the system with credit score of 501 with National ID 2.
+- A user is added to the system with credit score of 501 with National ID 2.

-An application form is filled with same National ID.
+- An application form is filled with same National ID.

-Income is set as 4000 TL.
+- Income is set as 4000 TL.

 Expected system response:

-Application Result: APPROVED
+- Application Result: APPROVED

-Credit Limit: 10.000 TL
+- Credit Limit: 10.000 TL